Julius Bahnsen

 Julius Friedrich August Bahnsen (30 March 1830 – 7 December 1881) was a German philosopher.
 Bahnsen is usually considered the originator of characterology and a real-dialectical method of philosophical reflection which he laid down in his two-volume Contributions to Characterology (1867) and developed forth with his following works, amongst others his magnum opus The Contradiction in the Knowledge and Being of the World (1880/82).

 Biography

 Born in Tønder, Schleswig, in 1830 Bahnsen began his study of philosophy and (under Gregor Wilhelm Nitzsch) philology in Kiel.
 From 1849 he fought as a volunteer against the Danes in the First War of Schleswig (1848–1851) and fled to Tübingen in the Kingdom of Württemberg after the disarming of Schleswig-Holstein's army in 1850.
-There he studied philosophy and in 1853 graduated under Friedrich Theodor Vischer with a topic relating to the aesthetics.
+There he studied philosophy and in 1853 graduated under Friedrich Theodor Vischer with a doctoral thesis on aesthetics.
 Various employments as a teacher followed.
-In 1862, Bahnsen acquired an employment at a progymnasium in Lauenburg (Lębork), Hinterpommern, where he lived until his death.
+In 1862, Bahnsen acquired an employment at a progymnasium in Lauenburg (Lębork), Pomerania, where he lived until his death.